0xc0dec/solo/CONTEXT.md

 # TODO

 * findScriptComponent to operate on component names
-* Fix VK debug errors (esp. check post-processor errors)
+* Fix VK debug errors
 * Bad error message in Vulkan when variable not declared in effect and is referenced
 * Refactor mesh attributes lookup, introduce attribute semantics or make sure predefined attributes always called the same
-* Better demos, separate scenes for separate effects, real buttons for toggling post-processing effects, etc.
+* Better demos, separate scenes for separate effects, etc.
 * Demos refactoring, esp. texture/effect/material loading
 * Use axis names in CubeTextureData for fetching layer data
 * More error checks